hughbris/cadaver/README.md

 You can use one of the [packaged images already built](https://github.com/hughbris/cadaver/pkgs/container/cadaver) or [build your own](docs/BUILDING.md) if you want to deploy some custom options.

+If you want to build a custom image for local development (PHP warnings, XDebug etc), there are some [extra steps to follow and a suggested setup](docs/DEVELOPMENT.md).

 ### Running containers

 #### Mount points